-Alliteration is a literary device characterized by the repetition of the same initial consonant sounds in two or more closely placed words.
-This technique creates a rhythmic and musical effect in writing.
-It is commonly found in poetry, prose, and speeches.
-This literary device helps convey tone, mood, and meaning more effectively.
+Alliteration is a literary device that involves the repetition of the same initial consonant sounds in two or more words close together.
+It creates a rhythmic and musical effect in writing, especially in poetry.

 Why Do Writers Use Alliteration?